Professional/Short course Managing Fatigue in Long Term Health Conditions

 15 credit level 7 module

-• Critically examine current scientific understanding of the development and persistence of fatigue and its assessment
+• critically examine current scientific understanding of the development and persistence of fatigue in clinical contexts.

-• Critically apply current evidence to a case within their current area of practice.
+• apply a critical awareness of evidence-based assessments, interventions and management strategies to a relevant case from their own area of practice.

 Careers / Further study